interaction-lab/HARMONI/dockerfiles/README.md

 - [X] modularize containers and organize dependencies
 - [X] setup cloning harmoni repo and building
 - [X] setup cloning harmoni-[external] repo and building
-- [ ] single launch bash script
+- [X] single launch bash script
-- [ ] push images to dockerhub
+- [X] push images to dockerhub
-- [ ] update readme
+- [X] update readme

 # Docker and Harmoni Organization

-Harmoni will be broken into several components:
-- Harmoni Core includes:
+The center of the Harmoni tool runs on a single core container, which is responsible for the following:
 - Central Control
     - Harmoni Decision Manager
     - Harmoni Knowledge Store (Possibly seperate out?)
     - Harmoni Behavior Patterns
 - Common
     - Harmoni Common Lib
     - Harmoni Common Messages
 - Routers
     - Dialogue
     - Detectors
     - Actuators
     - Sensors
     - Web

-The children of the routers will each be containers
+Around that core exists an ecosystem of supporting children, which will live in their own containers and interface with hardware or with custom processes.
+These children are coupled with the harmoni core libaries to provide standard communication and control methods, making them easy to extend or replace.
 - Harmoni Dialogue (1 Container Active)

 - Harmoni Detectors (N Containers)